noemeillon/String-Builder/README.md

 ### Coding exercice

-This exercice is a slightly different version of the hard hackerrank [Build a String](https://www.hackerrank.com/challenges/build-a-string/problem) problem.
+This exercice is a slightly different version of the hard HackerRank [Build a String](https://www.hackerrank.com/challenges/build-a-string/problem) problem.

 Here the solution is implemented in Java.